Carine Roitfeld: Recognition

-She was succeeded at Vogue Paris on 1 February 2011 by Emmanuelle Alt, who had served as fashion director under Roitfeld.

-Roitfeld returned to freelance styling, working on both the Fall 2011 and Spring 2012 Chanel campaigns, took part in projects such as designing a window display for Barneys New York and compiled the large-format book Irreverent, published by Rizzoli in 2011.

-She joined Harper's Bazaar as global fashion director in 2012.

-The 2013 documentary Mademoiselle C documents Roitfeld's launch of her magazine CR.

-Carine Roitfeld ended up forming a net worth of over two million.
-This was possible because her work would increase her value each time.

 Personal life

 Roitfeld and partner Christian Restoin have been together since the late 1970s, although they are not married.
 Restoin was the creator of the Equipment clothing line, which he closed in 2001 after Roitfeld accepted the Vogue editorship.
 The couple have two children, Julia Restoin Roitfeld who was born on 12 November 1980 and Vladimir Restoin Roitfeld born in December 1984.
 Both were born in Paris.
 Julia graduated from Parsons School of Design in New York City in May 2006 and became the face of Tom Ford's fragrance Black Orchid in November 2006.
 Vladimir graduated from the University of Southern California School of Cinematic Arts in 2007.